FoundationDB/fdb-kubernetes-operator/docs/manual/fault_domains.md

 ## Option 1: Single-Kubernetes Replication

 The default fault domain strategy is to replicate across nodes in a single Kubernetes cluster.
 If you do not specify any fault domain option, we will replicate across nodes.
+This is equivalent to the following configuration:

 ```yaml
 apiVersion: apps.foundationdb.org/v1beta1